What Happens If You Miss Jury Duty?

 New Summons

 You might receive another summons with a new court date.
 States have different requirements regarding how often courts can issue a summons for jury duty.
-In some states, courts can send notices once in a 12-month period.
+In some states, courts can send notices once in 12 months.
 Some states set a three-year requirement.
 Even if ignoring the first summons resulted in no consequences, ignoring a second summons might lead to you being held in contempt of court.

 Bench Warrant